noorjsdivs/amazon-clone/README.md

       yarn run dev
 ```
 The application will be running on [localhost.](http://localhost:3000/)

+## .env Credentials
+For successfully run the application and do all the functionality you must fill the keys mentioned in .env file

 ## Technology Stack
 This project is built using Next.js and leverages modern JavaScript libraries and tools to provide a robust development environment.